ivy-llc/ivy/README.rst

 Design
 ------

-| Ivy can fulfill two distinct purposes:
+| Ivy can fulfill two distinct purposes that are:
 |
 | 1.
 Serve as a transpiler between frameworks 🚧
 | 2.
 Serve as a new ML framework with multi-framework support ✅